ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment: Experiments

-As illustrated in Table \ref{table:druggability}, ProFSA outclasses Uni-Mol in both the finetuning and zero-shot settings.
+We evaluate ProFSA's ability to predict the physical and pharmaceutical properties of pockets on the druggability prediction dataset proposed by Uni-Mol.
+This dataset consists of 4 different tasks, namely the Fpocket score, Druggability score, Total SASA, and Hydrophobicity score.
+Since all of them are regression tasks, we use the Root Mean Square Error (RMSE) as the evaluation metric. \paragraph{Baselines} We have included both the finetuning results and the zero-shot results for ProFSA.
+Following \citet{Wu2018UnsupervisedFL}, K-nearest neighbors regression is utilized to produce the zero-shot prediction results. \paragraph{Results} As illustrated in Table \ref{table:druggability}, ProFSA outclasses Uni-Mol in both the finetuning and zero-shot settings.
 Notably, the margin of superiority is more pronounced in the zero-shot scenario, underscoring our model's efficacy in handling out-of-distribution data.
 This suggests that during the pretraining phase, rich druggability related information is effectively transferred from the molecular encoder to our specialized pocket encoder.